liamzdenek/sourcegraph-application/memory-bank/activeContext.md

 13. **Claude Client Implementation**: Implemented a comprehensive Claude client with tool-based interaction, autonomous sessions, token usage tracking, and prompt caching.

+14. **Claude Client Enhancements**: Added direct API calls with improved error handling, detailed logging, and path resolution for repository tools.

+15. **Test Repository Creation**: Created a test repository with a vulnerable Log4j dependency for validating Claude client functionality.

+16. **Runbook Updates**: Added comprehensive Claude client troubleshooting procedures to the runbook.

+17. **Claude API Integration Learnings**: Discovered several important architectural adjustments needed for Claude API integration:
+    - Claude 3.7 models require the Messages API, not the Completions API
+    - Claude 3.7 has a maximum token limit of 64,000 tokens
+    - Path resolution requires careful validation for repository operations
+    - Claude API has rate limits that need to be respected
+    - Need more robust error handling for API calls

+18. **Conversation History Storage Gap**: Identified a gap in how we're storing Claude conversation history:
+    - Current DynamoDB schema only stores `finalMessage` and `threadId`
+    - Frontend expects full conversation history with all messages and timestamps
+    - Need to store tool calls and results for complete understanding of AI reasoning

 ## Next Steps

 ### Immediate Tasks (Next 1-2 Days)